AdobeDocs/audience-manager.zh-Hant/README.md

 ### Adobe員工的重大變更

-If you are a technical writer, program manager, or developer from the product team for an Adobe Experience Cloud solution and it&#39;s your job to contribute to or author technical articles, you should use the private repository [https://git.corp.adobe.com/AdobeDocs](https://git.corp.adobe.com/AdobeDocs). <!--Employees from other parts of the Adobe world should use the public repo for minor updates.-->
+If you are a technical writer, program manager, or developer from the product team for an Adobe Experience Cloud solution and it's your job to contribute to or author technical articles, you should use the private repository [https://git.corp.adobe.com/AdobeDocs](https://git.corp.adobe.com/AdobeDocs). <!--Employees from other parts of the Adobe world should use the public repo for minor updates.-->

 ## 工具與設定